 John previously served as Senior Vice President of EPCOR Water Canada, which provides drinking water and wastewater treatment services to more than 85 communities in Western Canada, including over one million people in the Edmonton region.
 EPCOR also provides water and wastewater services to industrial clients such as Albian Sands and Fort Hills near Fort McMurray, Alberta.

 John is also the former Divisional Vice President of EPCOR's Electricity Distribution and Transmission Operations.
 Since joining EPCOR in 2004, John has held several roles with responsibility over regulatory affairs, planning and project delivery, corporate finance, generation, metering and wholesale energy and asset management.

 John is a member of the Board of Directors for the United Way of the Alberta Capital Region and the Art Gallery of Alberta.

 He is a graduate of the University of Alberta with a Bachelor of Commerce degree and a Masters of Business Administration.

 President, EPCOR USA

-As President of EPCOR Water (USA) Inc., an indirect wholly-owned subsidiary of EPCOR Utilities Inc. (EUI), Joe Gysel is responsible for water operations in the United States.
-EPCOR USA provides water, wastewater and natural gas services to over 360,000 people through 215,000 service connections in 37 communities and 15 counties across Arizona, New Mexico
+As President of EPCOR USA Inc., an indirect wholly-owned subsidiary of EPCOR Utilities Inc. (EUI), Joe Gysel is responsible for water operations in the United States.
+EPCOR USA provides water and wastewater services to over 360,000 people in 37 communities and 15 counties across Arizona, New Mexico and Texas.

-Joe is also responsible for EPCOR Water USA's growing investment and presence in the southwestern United States.
+Joe is also responsible for EPCOR USA's growing investment and presence in the southwestern United States.
 Prior to this assignment, Joe was Senior Vice President, New Business Enterprises with EUI, responsible for EUI water business development across Canada and the U.S. Previous positions with EUI also included senior responsibilities in energy origination and plant development.